Graduate School Requirements and Policies

 Following a successful defense, and after all changes and corrections have been made, copies prepared in accordance with requirements of the Graduate School and the library must be submitted to the Graduate School.
 Doctoral students must submit an additional abstract, not exceeding 350 words.

-Students are advised to consult the statement on thesis preperation and instructions for thesis defense, both available in the Graduate School (and at uri.edu/gsadmis).
+Students are advised to consult the statement on thesis preparation and instructions for thesis defense, both available in the Graduate School (and at uri.edu/graduate-school).